The Virgin Birth is a Christological Faith-Claim – Brad Jersak

 of the Holy Spirit and the Virgin Mary.”

-The Gospel claims to Mary’s virgin birth (or conception) of Christ is far more than borrowed mythology co-opted from a host of earlier hybrid god myths.
-The historic Christian faith received it as a revelation delivered through the Gospels of Luke (1:26-38) and Matthew (1:18-25).
+Gospel claims to Mary’s virgin birth (or conception) of Christ are far more than borrowed mythology, co-opted from a host of earlier hybrid-god myths.
+The historic Christian faith received the story as a revelation delivered via the Gospels of Luke (1:26-38) and Matthew (1:18-25).

 Yes, we know that the original Hebrew prophecy in Isaiah 7:14 was not about an actual virgin (and can be rendered “young woman”) nor even, initially, about Mary or her Son.
-But the Gospel accounts are very specific on this point: in the story, both Mary and Joseph regard the pregnancy as a biological miracle–a sign and a wonder.
+That said, the LXX (the Greek translation of the OT) does use the term parthenos or virgin, and I’m in no rush to accuse Jewish rabbis before Christ of mistranslation.
+In any case, the Gospel accounts are very specific on this point: in the story, both Mary and Joseph regard the pregnancy as a biological miracle–a sign and a wonder.
 Readers might take the story metaphorically, but the story as told presents Christ’s conception as a miracle.

 Here’s Luke’s version: